-After my wife and I submitted our income taxes for 2017, we sat down and uncorked a bottle of Roc’h Avel Clos De L’elu.
+After my wife and I submitted our income taxes this year, we sat down and uncorked a bottle of Roc’h Avel Clos De L’elu.
 Our taxes were a little more complex this past year, and it was definitely a good excuse to relax, and indulge in a deliciously crisp glass of wine (or two).
 Even though I grew up in the Bay Area of California (40 minutes away from Napa), and went to a university in the Central Coast of California (arguably better wine than Napa!), I am not automatically an expert about wine.
 But, I do know a few things—one being that the grape harvest is a crucial step in the production process.
 Simply pick the grapes and crush the grapes (an over-simplification!).
 Harvesting the grapes at the right or wrong time has a tremendous importance to the winemaker’s business and the overall outcome of the finished product.

 An investment portfolio is not so different in this regard.
 Harvesting losses from a portfolio can be an important component to building a successful, tax-efficient portfolio.
 By utilizing a tax loss harvesting strategy, investors have a great opportunity to reduce their overall tax bills, which could also increase their portfolios’ total return!

 It’s a weird strategy, but essentially, the goal of tax loss harvesting is to sell an investment at a loss in order to offset any gains (or to deduct from ordinary income).
 Note that I didn’t say the goal is to lose money.
 In addition to selling the “loser,” you actually want to take the proceeds and purchase a similar (not the same) holding.
 This strategy ensures that you achieve two things: you capture a loss and remain invested.

 Here is a basic example: